From A Wiki of Ice and Fire

 A Dance with Dragons

 Davos sails from Eastwatch at the Wall to represent Stannis and his claim in White Harbor with Salladhor Saan and his fleet of Lyseni sellsails.
 After a number of storms take their toll on Saan's fleet, Saan abandons Stannis's cause and gives Davos the choice between coming with him to Essos, or leaving in a small row boat.
-Davos chooses to leave, and eventually washes up on the shores of the Sisters.
-After a short stay and an update on current events from Lord Godric Borrell of Sweetsister, Davos continues to White Harbor.
-He is preceded, however, by envoys of House Frey, who have come from the Twins with the remains of Lord Wyman's son Wendel.
+Davos chooses to leave, and eventually washes up on the shores of Sweetsister.
+After being caught in Sisterton and updated on current events by Lord Godric Borrell at Breakwater, Davos is freed by Godric and continues to White Harbor.
+He is preceded, however, by envoys of House Frey, who have come from the Twins with the remains of Lord Wyman's younger son, Wendel.

 Davos appears before the Merman's Court to present the case for the Manderlys to support Stannis.
 In the presence of the Freys, Lord Manderly has Davos dragged off to be executed.
 Manderly then has Davos imprisoned in the Wolf's Den, but has a lookalike prisoner executed in his place.
 The prisoner is beheaded, his head dipped in tar and an onion stuffed in his mouth.
-The fingers of one of his hands are also cut off to resemble Davos'.
+The fingers of one of his hands are also cut off to resemble Davos's.
 The head and hands are then put up on spikes on the walls of the city to give the Lannisters and Freys reason to believe in House Manderly's loyalty to the Iron Throne.
-Once Manderly has sent a false report to the Iron Throne and gotten his son and heir, Ser Wylis Manderly, back, he frees Davos.
+Once Manderly has sent a false report to the Iron Throne and gotten his son and heir, Ser Wylis Manderly, back, he has Robett Glover free Davos and bring him to the New Castle.
 He tells Davos that he will swear his allegiance to Stannis if Davos retrieves Rickon Stark from Skagos.
 Manderly has discovered the boy is alive thanks to the testimony of Wex Pyke, but needs a smuggler to retrieve him.